Device – Voice – Drum

 double-CD live album.
 The CD release features the enhanced live track, "Distant Vision".

 The DVD includes a short Animusic animation of a portion of the song "Miracles Out of Nowhere".
 Animusic also provided the CD/DVD cover art.
+Sketches of the members of the band by artist Clifford Bailey are featured in the liner notes.

 Track listings

 All songs written by Kerry Livgren, except where noted.